St. Lawrence Iroquoians: Historical issues

 For years historians, archeologists and related scholars debated the identity of the Iroquoian cultural group in the St. Lawrence valley which Jacques Cartier and his crew recorded encountering in 1535–36 at the villages of Stadacona and Hochelaga.
 An increasing amount of archaeological evidence collected since the 1950s has settled some of the debate.
-Since the 1950s, anthropologists and some historians have used definitive linguistic and archaeological studies to reach consensus that the St. Lawrence Iroquoians were peoples distinct from nations of the Iroquois Confederacy or the Huron.
+Since the 1950s, anthropologists and some historians have used definitive linguistic and archaeological studies to reach consensus that the St. Lawrence Iroquoians were peoples distinct from nations of the Haudenosaunee Confederacy or the Wendat.
 Since the 1990s, they have concluded that there may have been as many as 25 tribes among the St. Lawrence Iroquoians, who numbered anywhere from 8,000 to 10,000 people.
 They lived in the river lowlands and east of the Great Lakes, including in present-day northern New York and Vermont.

-Before this, some scholars argued that the people were the ancestors or direct relations of historic Iroquoian groups in the greater region, such as the Huron or Mohawk, Onondaga or Oneida of the Five Nations of the Haudenosaunee encountered by later explorer Samuel de Champlain.
+Before this, some scholars argued that the people were the ancestors or direct relations of historic Iroquoian groups in the greater region, such as the Wendat or Mohawk, Onondaga or Oneida of the Five Nations of the Haudenosaunee encountered by later explorer Samuel de Champlain.
 Since the 18th century, several theories have been proposed for the identity of the St. Lawrence River peoples.
-The issue is important not only for historical understanding but because of Iroquois and other indigenous land claims.
+The issue is important not only for historical understanding but because of Haudenosaunee and other indigenous land claims.

-In 1998 James F. Pendergast, a Canadian archeologist, summarized the four major theories with an overview of evidence:
+In 1998, James F. Pendergast, a Canadian archeologist, summarized the four major theories with an overview of evidence: